Non-loose negative torus knots: Legendrian knots with and knot Floer invariants

-In the following, we will examine the question which elements of the minus version of the knot Floer homology can be realized as the Legendrian invariants (in the sense of Lisca, Ozsváth, Stipsicz and Szabó \cite{LOSSz}) of a Legendrian realization in some contact structure on $S^3$ of the underlying knot.
+In the following, we will examine the question whether all elements of the minus version of the knot Floer homology can be realized as the Legendrian invariants (in the sense of Lisca, Ozsv\'ath, Stipsicz and Szab\'o \cite{LOSSz}) of a Legendrian realization in some contact structure on $S^3$ of the underlying knot.
 Notice that although the Legendrian invariant was introduced as a Legendrian isotopy invariant, its vanishing depends only on the contactomorphism type of the knot complement as can be understood from its sutured reinterpretation (established by Etnyre, Vela-Vick and Zarev in \cite{EVVZ}).